maggie manville

 Optavise App

-Role: ID Card Experience; Lead Designer Design System
+Lead Designer, ID Card Experience + Design System

 Give users quick access to benefits

-The mobile app was meant to allow users to get a quick overview of their benefits information.
+The mobile app needed to let users get a quick overview of their benefits information: fast, glanceable, and without digging.

 notes on design